ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - Be incessently motivated to accomplish the mission of the company
     - If you just want a job to go to and from
     - Unable to learn fast and adapt
+    - Be able to deal with high pressure environments.

+## What Matters:

+- That you can identify opportunities and execute on them
+- You will have successful and unsuccessful initiatives
+- Ensure the unsuccessful initiatives are short and do not kill your company
+- Experimentation is high / figur eout what works and what odesn't
+- Operate with urgency - you do not know how long you will have to be in the game
+- Stay in the game

 ## You should start or work for a startup if:
 - Passionate about solving a problem and it won't be getting solved